-- diagnose a defined set of common problems cared for by family physicians. - manage the problems commonly cared for by family physicians. - apply the principles of evidence-based medicine as it applies to common ambulatory problems and health care maintenance. - show familiarity with medical informatics resources and be able to access resources at the point of care. - explain the concept of continuity of care. - recognise the presentations of the patient within the context of relevant biological, social, familial, environmental, psychological, cultural, and genetic factors in health or illness. - identify the principles and practice of disease prevention and health maintenance. - recognise how a family physician works with other professionals in facilitating and coordinating patient care. - identify the family physician's role in facilitating cost effective medical care. - explain the lifestyles and community roles of the family physician.
+- learn the diagnosis and management of a defined set of common problems cared for by family physicians. - apply the principles of evidence-based medicine as it applies to common ambulatory problems and health care maintenance. - show familiarity with medical informatics resources and be able to access resources at the point of care. - explain the concept of continuity of care. - recognise the presentations of the patient within the context of relevant biological, social, familial, environmental, psychological, cultural, and genetic factors in health or illness. - identify the principles and practice of disease prevention and health maintenance. - recognise how a family physician works with other professionals in facilitating and coordinating patient care. - identify the family physician's role in facilitating cost effective medical care. - explain the lifestyles and community roles of the family physician.